ilyasergey/YSC2229/source/week-11_union_find.rst

   let connected uf p q =
     find uf p = find uf q

-That is, to determine the class of an element ``p``, the function ``find`` follows the chain that starts from it, via array indices, until it reaches a "fixpoint", which corresponds to the "canonical element" of ``p``'s equivalence class.
+That is, to determine the class of an element ``p``, the function ``find`` follows the chain that starts from it, via array indices, until it reaches a root, which corresponds to the "canonical element" of ``p``'s equivalence class.

 The intuition behind ``find`` becomes more clear once we see how ``union`` is implemented::